This article is intended to shed light on a contentious practice that may affect hundreds of vulnerable people.

 Two tiny countries in Europe were the first to allow euthanasia.
 In most other countries, including the UK and the US, it is illegal for doctors to kill their patients.

 Scarily, Dutch psychiatrists successfully obtained the right to euthanize their patients in 2010.
 They obtained that right using political extortion.
-In this article I intend to provide a basic insight in the nature of the practice, of how it came to be and personal considerations why it may not be responsible.
+In this article I intend to provide a basic insight in the nature of the practice, of how it came to be and ethical concerns why it may not be a responsible practice.

 Psychiatrists did not have the right to euthanize their patients until 2010.
 They obtained that right with what appeared to have been political extortion.